-NEO Name Adjusted Pre-Tax Income Payout % EIP Objective Payout Amount (\$)
+NEO Name Adjusted Pre-Tax Income Payout Company Inventory Turnover Payout 2023 Total EIP Incentive Compensation Payout Amount

+Jeffery A. Leonard 196% 69% \$1,379,700

-Richard J. Wehrle 114% \$175,275
+Richard J. Wehrle 196% 69% \$433,620

-Edward T. Rizzuti 114% \$175,275
+Edward T. Rizzuti 196% 69% \$392,968

-Based on the actual EBIT and organic growth results for his Division in 2022, Mr. Raborn achieved a formulaic payout of 200% in respect of the EBIT target objective and 143% of the organic growth target objective.
-Based on the actual EBIT and organic growth results for his Division in 2022, Mr. Haberman did not receive a payout with respect to the EBIT target objective, and achieved a formulaic payout of 50% in respect of the organic growth target objective.
+Based on the actual EBIT, organic growth results, inventory turnover, and reduction of total energy consumption compared to the prior year for his Division in 2023, Mr. Raborn achieved a formulaic payout of 167% of the EBIT target objective, 56% of the organic growth target objective, 0% of the inventory turnover objective, and 50% of the reduction of total energy consumption compared to the prior year.
+Based on the actual EBIT, organic growth results, inventory turnover, and reduction of total energy consumption compared to the prior year for his Division in 2023, Mr. Haberman achieved a formulaic payout of 200% of the EBIT target objective, 200% of the organic growth target objective, 100% of the inventory turnover objective, and 160% of the reduction of total energy consumption compared to the prior year.
 Messrs.
-Raborn and Haberman also each achieved a formulaic payout of 114% for the Company pre-tax income target objective.
+Raborn and Haberman also each achieved a formulaic payout of 196% for the Company pre-tax income target objective.
 Messrs.
 Raborn's and Haberman's EIP incentive outcomes are set forth in the table below:

-NEO Name Company Adjusted Pre-Tax Income Payout % Division EBIT Payout % Division Organic Growth Payout % EIP Objective Payout Amount

-Richard H. Raborn 114% 200% 143% \$348,223
+NEO Name Company Adjusted Pre- Tax Income Payout Division EBIT Payout Division Organic Growth Payout Division Inventory Turnover Payout Division Reduction of Total Energy Consumption Payout 2023 Total EIP Incentive Compensation Payout Amount Richard H. Raborn 196% 167% 56% 0% 50% \$324,593 Michael A. Haberman 196% 200% 200% 100% 160% \$440,130

-Michael A. Haberman 114% -% 50% \$74,174